Syracuse Medical Malpractice Lawyers

 Modern medicine has become a vast for-profit enterprise in which too many preventable errors occur.
 You and your family may be devastated by the lifelong impacts of these errors.

 If you have suffered lasting harm or lost a loved one due to medical malpractice, you may be entitled to compensation for your injuries.
-It is important to consult with an experienced personal injury lawyer as soon as possible to ensure your rights are protected.
+It is important to consult with an experienced medical malpractice lawyer in Syracuse as soon as possible to ensure your rights are protected.

 At DeFrancisco & Falgiatano Personal Injury Lawyers, we have a proven record of results in obtaining settlements and verdicts for people injured by medical mistakes in Syracuse and all over Upstate New York.
 Call us today for a free initial consultation.
 With offices in Syracuse, New Hartford, Oswego, Watertown, Oneida, and Cortland, we serve clients throughout Upstate New York.